page title icon The Funded Trader Review: Rules, Pros, Cons, and Promos

 My Funded Trader evaluation

-The Funded Trader fared very well in my rankings thanks to their outstanding profit splits, affordability and education resources.
-A 9.1 overall ranking is good enough to place them amongst my best prop trading firms for 2023.
+The Funded Trader initially fared very well in my rankings thanks to their outstanding profit splits, affordability and education resources.
+For a time they were ranked in the lower half of my best prop firms.
+That time is long since gone.

 Their overall score is based on how I ranked the Funded Trader according to the following seven factors:

 Like a lot of prop firms, the Funded Trader got caught up in the race to the top, in which prop firms began competing for who gave out the highest profit split.
-Firms like Topstep, FTMO, and the Funded Trader emerged victorious with 80%–90% splits, but the real winners, of course, were the traders.
+Firms like Topstep, FTMO, and the Funded Trader emerged victorious with 80%–90% splits, but the real winners, of course, were the traders — until this model proved unsustainable for some firms.

 Scaling opportunities: 7/10